goshiphq/goship-cms/content/blog/how-to-ship-fragile-items.md

 ---
-title: How to Ship Fragile Items
+title: Best Practices To Properly Pack and Ship Fragile Items
 intro: Shipping can be stressful, especially if it involves fragile items!
   You’ll be holding your breath from the moment your package leaves your doorstep up until it reaches its final destination.
 Businesses are especially